piradiusquared/PatternAnalysis-2025/recognition/FLAN_s4885380/README.md

 | `rougeL` | 66.1654 |
 | `rougeLsum` | 66.1654 |

 This example contained more colloquial phrases compared to other radiology reports.
+By manual inspection, some phrases were not accurately summarised.
+For example, the model failed on the term "osteopenia".
+Instead of describing it as "reduced bone density", it paraphrased "diffused osteopenia" into "widespread osteopenia".
+This suggests that the model has difficulty choosing the more important term to simplify.
+In this scenario, the word "osteopenia" may be less common in the training data, leading to this error.

 | `Perplexity` | Score |
 | ------- | ----- |